MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityTestResult.md

 ---
-title: WasteQualityTestResult in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: WasteQualityTestResult in Cloud for Sustainability waste data model - Common Data Model | Microsoft Docs
 description: Stores information on the result of the tests for tracking chemical/contaminant levels.
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: anbichse
 ms.topic: article
-ms.date: 3/29/2023
+ms.date: 3/31/2023
-ms.author: cdmditeam
+ms.author: anbichse
 ---

-# Waste quality test result in CloudforSustainabilityWasteDataModel(WasteQualityTestResult)
+# Waste quality test result in Cloud for Sustainability waste data model(WasteQualityTestResult)

 Stores information on the result of the tests for tracking chemical/contaminant levels\.